High Dose Vitamin C

 High-dose IV vitamin C acts as a pro-oxidant to kill cancer cells, but oral doses above 400mg can raise oxalate levels in some people.

-IV vitamin C as a cancer therapeutic strategy
+High-dose IV vitamin C becomes a pro-oxidant

 Who to Follow